CyrusKabir/js-challenger/README.md

         <details><summary>Solution 1</summary>
         <p>

+        scenario :
+        ```python
+        Write a function that takes two values, say a and b, as arguments
+        Return true if the two values are equal and of the same type
+        ```
+        javascript :
         ```js

-        // Write a function that takes two values, say a and b, as arguments
-        // Return true if the two values are equal and of the same type

         function myFunction(a, b) {
             return a === b;
         }
         ```
         </p>
         </details>
     - #### Get type of value
         <details ><summary>Solution 1</summary>
         <p>

+        scenario :
+        ```python
+        Write a function that takes a value as argument
+        Return the type of the value
+        ```
+        javascript :
         ```js

-        // Write a function that takes a value as argument
-        // Return the type of the value

         function myFunction(a) {
             return typeof a;
         }
         ```
         </p>
         </details>